Sumanth386/java-practice/README.md

 ## About
 This repository documents my Java learning journey from basics to advanced problem-solving.
-It includes hands-on coding practice to strengthen logic building and prepare for software developer roles.
+It includes hands-on coding practice to strengthen logic-building skills and prepare for software developer roles.

 ---